 Storing Large Binary Files in Git Repositories

-Luckily there are multiple third party implementations that will try to solve the problem, many of them using similar paradigms as a solution.
-In this blog post, I will go through eight alternative approaches for handling large binary files in Git repositories with respective their pros and cons.
+Luckily there are multiple third party implementations that will try to solve the problem of large file storage.
+Many of them using similar paradigms as a solution.
+Here are eight alternative approaches for handling large binary files in Git repositories — and their pros and cons.

 Git-annex works by storing the contents of files being tracked by it to separate location.
 What is stored into the repository, is a symlink to the to the key under the separate location.
 In order to share the large binary files between a team for example the tracked files need to be stored to a different backend.
 At the time of writing (23rd of July 2015): S3 (Amazon S3, and other compatible services), Amazon Glacier, bup, ddar, gcrypt, directory, rsync, webdav, tahoe, web, bittorrent, xmpp backends were available.
 Ability to store contents in a remote of your own devising via hooks is also supported.